-What is included in block leaseholder service charges
+Leaseholder block service charges

-These are the day-to-day maintenance and repair costs to the communal parts of your block as, shown in your lease agreement, such as roof repairs, guttering, structural and lighting.
+These are the day to day maintenance and repair costs to the communal parts of your block as, shown in your lease agreement, such as roof repairs, guttering, structural and lighting.

 Basildon Council is not responsible for repairs or maintenance inside your flat, with the exception of communal pipe work, such as the soil stack or the door entry intercom system.
 However Basildon Council will carry out emergency work to prevent a problem in a leasehold property causing either a nuisance to other people, or damage to the structure of the block and this work will be recharged to the individual leaseholder and not the block.

-All our repairs are subject to an administration charge to cover the costs involved in raising the repair, managing the contractors and premises/office expenses.
+All our repairs are subject to an administration charge to cover the costs involved in raising the repair, managing the contractors and premises / office expenses.

 This is for the cost of any major works carried out to the block.
 If any major repair amounts to more than £250 per unit, then consultation has to be carried out under Section 20 of the Commonhold & Leasehold Reform Act 2002.